 Moscow has viewed NATO's post–Cold War expansion into Central and Eastern Europe with great concern.
-(As of 2016, twelve Partnership for Peace members have joined NATO.)
-Many current and former Russian leaders believe the alliance's inroads into the former Soviet sphere are a betrayal of alleged guarantees to not expand eastward after German reunification in 1990—although some U.S. officials involved in these discussions dispute this pledge.
+Many current and former Russian leaders believe the alliance's inroads into the former Soviet sphere are a betrayal of alleged guarantees to not expand eastward after Germany’s reunification in 1990—although some U.S. officials involved in these discussions dispute this pledge.

-To be sure, most Western leaders knew the risks of enlargement.
+Most Western leaders knew the risks of enlargement.
 "If there is a long-term danger in keeping NATO as it is, there is immediate danger in changing it too rapidly.
-Swift expansion of NATO eastward could make a neo-imperialist Russia a self-fulfilling prophecy," wrote then-Secretary of State Warren Christopher in the Washington Post in January 1994.
+Swift expansion of NATO eastward could make a neo-imperialist Russia a self-fulfilling prophecy," wrote Secretary of State Warren Christopher in the Washington Post in January 1994.

-Over the years, NATO and Russia have taken significant steps toward reconciliation, particularly with their signing of the 1997 Founding Act, which established an official forum for bilateral discussions.
-But experts say that a persistent lack of trust has plagued relations.
+Over the years, NATO and Russia took significant steps toward reconciliation, particularly with their signing of the 1997 Founding Act, which established an official forum for bilateral discussions.
+But a persistent lack of trust has plagued relations.

-NATO's Bucharest summit in the spring of 2008 deepened the suspicion.
-While the alliance delayed Membership Action Plans for Ukraine and Georgia, it vowed to support the pair's full membership in the future, despite repeated warnings from Russia of political and military consequences.
-Russia's invasion of Georgia in the summer was a clear signal of Moscow's intentions to protect what it sees as its sphere of influence, experts say.
+NATO's Bucharest Summit in the spring of 2008 deepened suspicions.
+While the alliance delayed Membership Action Plans for Ukraine and Georgia, it vowed to support their full membership down the road, despite repeated warnings from Moscow of political and military consequences.
+Russia's invasion of Georgia that summer was a clear signal of Moscow's intentions to protect what it sees as its sphere of influence, experts say.

-Russia's annexation of Crimea and destabilization of eastern Ukraine in 2014–2016, have poisoned relations with NATO for the foreseeable future.
+Russia's annexation of Crimea and destabilization of eastern Ukraine in 2014–2017 have poisoned relations with NATO for the foreseeable future.
 "We clearly face the gravest threat to European security since the end of the Cold War," said NATO Secretary-General Anders Fogh Rasmussen after Russia's intervention in March 2014.
-Weeks later, NATO suspended all civilian and military cooperation with Russia but said that high-level political dialogue would continue.
+Weeks later, NATO suspended all civilian and military cooperation with Moscow.

-In an address honoring the annexation of Crimea in March 2014, President Vladimir Putin expounded Russia's deep-seated grievances with the alliance.
+In an address honoring the annexation of Crimea, President Vladimir Putin expounded Russia's deep-seated grievances with the alliance.
 "They have lied to us many times, made decisions behind our backs, placed us before an accomplished fact.
-This happened with NATO's expansion to the East, as well as the deployment of military infrastructure at our borders," Putin told Russia's parliament.
+This happened with NATO's expansion to the East, as well as the deployment of military infrastructure at our borders," he told Russia's parliament.
 "In short, we have every reason to assume that the infamous [Western] policy of containment, led in the eighteenth, nineteenth, and twentieth centuries, continues today."

 Another perennial point of contention has been NATO's ballistic missile defense shield, which is being deployed across Europe in several phases.
-The United States, which developed the technology, says the system is only designed to guard against limited missile attacks, particularly strikes from Iran.
+The United States, which developed the technology, has said the system is only designed to guard against limited missile attacks, particularly from Iran.
 However, the Kremlin says the technology could be updated and may eventually tip the strategic balance toward the West.

 A Revived Alliance

 NATO members have also boosted direct security collaboration with Ukraine, an alliance partner since 1994.
 But as a nonmember, Ukraine remains outside of NATO's defense perimeter, and there are clear limits on how far it can be brought into institutional structures.
-The United States and the UK sent modest detachments of troops to train Ukrainian personnel in 2015, but the Obama administration has refrained from providing Kiev with lethal weapons to help counter the Russia-backed insurgency out fear this would escalate the conflict.
+The UK and the United States sent modest detachments of troops to train Ukrainian personnel in 2015, but the United States has refrained from providing Kiev with lethal weapons to help counter the Russia-backed insurgency out of fear this would escalate the conflict.

 In the longer term, some defense analysts believe the alliance should consider advancing membership to Finland and Sweden, two Partnership for Peace countries with a history of avoiding military alignment.
 Both countries have welcomed greater military cooperation with NATO following Russia’s intervention in Ukraine.
 (Nordic peers Denmark, Iceland, and Norway are charter NATO members.)